Matcha Usucha: Everything You Need to Know About This Light and Refined Preparation

 - Pour 60 ml of hot water at 80°C (no more to preserve the subtle aromas of the matcha) over the sifted powder.

-- Use the Chasen to whisk vigorously in a W motion for 20-30s .
-The goal is to create a light and homogeneous foam on the surface.
-Do not press too hard to avoid breaking the whisk strands.
+- Use the Chasen to whisk vigorously in a W-shape for 20-30 seconds .
+The goal is to create a light, even foam on the surface.
+Do not press too hard to avoid breaking the whisk bristles.

 - Finish by gently whisking the surface to eliminate large bubbles and refine the foam.

 - Take the time to appreciate the delicate aromas and airy texture of your Usucha matcha.
-This preparation is ideal to accompany a moment of relaxation or for an energizing break.
+This preparation is ideal for a relaxing moment or for an energizing break.

 Tips for Successful Preparation: